 Giving meaningful purpose to show the Henna stain is the best way to pose.
 I love posed candids that involve the bride making some sort of adjustments to her hair/jewelries/dress always a big hit.

 I wanted to dedicate this post to all the lovely and talented Henna artists in Austin.
-Usually, they are mostly found via social media with hashtags and their pages.
 Here’s the post to the contact details of all the Henna Artists of Austin.